We All Have a Role to Play

 On one side of town, a student walks into a pristine school building with primarily English-speaking peers from high-income families.
 On the other side of town, a student enters a dilapidated building with multilingual peers from economically disadvantaged backgrounds.

-When both schools get the same amount of funding, it’s equal, not equitable.
+Giving the same amount of funding to each school might be equal, but it’s not equitable.
 These students face drastically different realities, including varying degrees of access to high-quality teachers, advanced coursework, and curricula that reflect their needs.

-Learn more about resource dynamics in our schools and how they impact students in our interactive data stories.
+Learn more about resource dynamics in our schools and how they impact students with our interactive data resource.

 Explore the Data